mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl team delete].
+   This command will be replaced in a future release with the mmctl command `mmctl team delete <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-team-delete>`__.

 Description
     Permanently delete a team along with all related information, including posts from the database.
 Before running this command, see the :ref:`note about {team-name} <team-value-note>`.